owncloud-archive/documentation/admin_manual/configuration/database/db_conversion.rst

 Preparation
 -----------

-Add to your ownCloud config.php
+Add the following to your ownCloud ``config/config.php``.

 ::

 	'mysql.utf8mb4' => true,

-Add or adjust in your /etc/mysql/mariadb.conf.d/50-server.cnf
+Add, or adjust, the following in ``/etc/mysql/mariadb.conf.d/50-server.cnf``.

 .. note::

-	You can do the same for mysql by replacing mariadb.conf.d/50-server.cnf with mysql.conf.d/mysqld.cnf
+	You can do the same for MySQL by replacing mariadb.conf.d/50-server.cnf with mysql.conf.d/mysqld.cnf

 ::